Skin Care Basics

 The products can be divided based on the type of skin they treat, whether it is normal, dry, oily, combination or sensitive skin.
 To find the most suitable product for your skin, you first need to determine what your skin type is.
 The skin’s condition and skin type are affected by many aspects such as hormonal changes, the climate in which you live, medications, stress levels and the way that you care for (or neglect) your skin.
 Your skin care routine and products that you choose are strongly influenced by the type of skin you have.

 Category 2: Product function

 Skin care products are also categorized by their use or specific function.
-Generally these are cleansers, toners, moisturisers and sunscreens.
+Generally, these are cleansers, toners, moisturizers, and sunscreens.

 Category 3: Specific treatment

 Products can also be categorized according to the skin disorders they treat.
 The most common skin disorder that needs immediate treatment is acne.
 If you suffer from any kind of medical condition or skin disorder you should consult an expert before purchasing a product.

 Another category for skin care products is based on their ingredients.
 Some products have herbal and/or natural ingredients while others have synthetic and/or cosmetic ingredients.
 Always take time to study the list of ingredients printed on the label to avoid harmful substances.